 This feature makes reading comic books easier on smaller screens.
 You can enable it while you are reading a PDF, DJVU, CBZ or CBT document via:

 When this option is enabled, KOReader tries to find the boundaries of rectangular panels on the screen.
-If you long-tap on a panel, KOReader zooms in to that panel.
-As you can guess, this feature works best with comics that has clean panel boundaries.
-Procedure can be seen below:
+If you long-press on a panel, KOReader zooms in and shows just that panel.

 If you want to use this feature with other file types like EPUB, FB2, HTML or image files, you should open the file with a different engine: In the File Browser long-tap on the file name, tap Open with… and select MuPDF.